 Vaccinations for wastewater/sewage workers

-- The Australian Immunisation Handbook recommends Hepatitis A and Tetanus vaccinations for these workers.
+The Australian Immunisation Handbook recommends Hepatitis A and Tetanus vaccinations for these workers.
+If your workers require immunity to Hepatitis A and they have no record of previous vaccination, they should receive the vaccine.

 - Tetanus vaccination, often referred to as a tetanus booster, is one vaccination and is required every 10 years.